 Filling The Gap

-CCC has been fighting against exploitation in the garment industry for years.
-The 'Maximise profits.
+CCC has been fighting against exploitation in the garment industry for two decades.
+We've seen how the 'Maximise profits.
 Minimise costs.' capitalist business structure of fashion production costs workers their lives.
-The main reason the human rights abuses in garment supply chains have been able to continue unchecked for so long is the complete lack of meaningful transparency.
+It is also clear that human rights abuses in garment supply chains have been able to continue unchecked for so long because of the complete lack of meaningful transparency.
 We want to change that.

 Fashion Checker puts a spotlight on exploitation in the supply chain, and allows you to tell brands you expect better.